awsdocs/aws-systems-manager-user-guide/doc_source/what-is-session-manager.md

 + **Logging and auditing capability support**

   Session Manager provide you with options for auditing and logging session histories in your AWS account through integration with a number of other AWS services\.
 For more information, see [Auditing and Logging Session Activity](session-manager-logging-auditing.md)\.
++ **Customer key data encryption support**

+  You can configure Session Manager to encrypt the session data logs that you send to an Amazon S3 bucket or stream to a CloudWatch Logs log group\.
+You can also configure Session Manager to further encrypt the data transmitted between client machines and your instances during your sessions\.
+For information, see [Auditing and Logging Session Activity](session-manager-logging-auditing.md) and [Step 4: Configure Session Preferences](session-manager-getting-started-configure-preferences.md)\.
 + **AWS PrivateLink support for instances without public IP addresses**

   You can also set up VPC Endpoints for Systems Manager using AWS PrivateLink to further secure your sessions\.
 PrivateLink limits all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network\.
 For more information, see [Setting Up VPC Endpoints for Systems Manager](sysman-setting-up-vpc.md)\.

 ## What Is a Session?<a name="what-is-a-session"></a>

 A session is a connection made to an instance using Session Manager\.
 Sessions are based on a secure bi\-directional communication channel between the client \(you\) and the remote managed instance that streams inputs and outputs for commands\.
 Traffic between a client and a managed instance is encrypted using TLS 1\.2, and requests to create the connection are signed using Sigv4\.
 This two\-way communication enables interactive bash and PowerShell access to instances\.
+You can also use an AWS Key Management Service \(AWS KMS\) key to further encrypt data beyond the default TLS encryption\.

 For example, say that John is an on\-call engineer in your IT department\.
 He receives notification of an issue that requires him to remotely connect to an instance, such as a failure that requires troubleshooting or a directive to change a simple configuration option on an instance\.
 Using the AWS Systems Manager console or the AWS CLI, John starts a session connecting him to the instance, runs commands on the instance needed to complete the task, and then terminates the session\.